abpframework/abp/docs/en/UI/AspNetCore/Navigation-Menu.md

 }
 ```

-> The UI theme will decide to render groups or not, and if it decides to render, it is up to theme how to render.
-Only the LeptonX theme implements menu group.
+> The UI theme will decide whether to render the groups or not, and if it decides to render, the way it's rendered is up to the theme.
+Only the LeptonX theme implements the menu group.

 ## Standard Menus